 Design Phase (2–3 weeks)

-- After the editor has reviewed the final draft, the editor sends the report to an outside designer to have it laid out in the CHCF template.
-After the publication has been laid out, the author, as well as the program officer, reviews it.
-There may be more than one version before it becomes final.
+- After the managing editor has reviewed the final draft, the editor sends the report to an outside designer to have it produced in the CHCF template, after which the author and program officer review it.
+There may be more than one round of review/edit before it becomes final.

-- The CHCF editor and communications officer give the publication a final title and cover artwork that conform to CHCF’s brand (which is approved by the program officer).
+- The managing editor and communications officer choose a final title and cover artwork that conform to CHCF’s brand (approved by the program officer).

 - The final publication is posted on CHCF.org and disseminated through CHCF’s channels (newsletter, blast email, social media).